RichBurman/Project_4/README.md

 ### W3C Validator

-All codes for Project and App were tested using the [CI Python Linter](https://pep8ci.herokuapp.com/)
+All codes for Project and App were tested using the [CI Python Linter](https://pep8ci.herokuapp.com/) and are valid.

 Project_4